Children's Hospital is part of the UPMC family.

 Epilepsy is a neurological condition that from time to time produces brief disturbances in the normal electrical functions of the brain.
 Normal brain function is made possible by millions of tiny electrical charges passing between nerve cells in the brain and all parts of the body.

-When someone has epilepsy, this normal pattern may be interrupted by intermittent bursts of electrical energy that are more intense than usual.
-They may affect a person’s consciousness, body movements, or sensations for a short time.
+When someone has epilepsy, this normal pattern may be interrupted by intermittent bursts of electrical energy that are more intense that usual.
+They may affect a person's consciousness, body movements, or sensations for a short time.
 These physical changes are called seizures.
-When a person has repeated seizures or a tendency to have seizures that can be seen on a brain wave test called an electroencephalogram (EEG), we often say that the person has epilepsy.
+When a person has repeated seizures or a tendency to have seizures that can be seen on a brain wave test call an electroencephalogram (EEG), we often say that the person has epilepsy.
 Epilepsy is sometimes called a seizure disorder.
 The usual bursts of energy may occur in just one area of the brain (partial seizures) or may affect nerve cells throughout the brain (generalized seizures).
 Normal brain function cannot return until the electrical bursts stop.

 People can be born with conditions of the brain that produce these episodes or they can develop them later in life because of injury, infections, structural abnormalities in the brain, exposure to toxic agents, or for reasons that are unknown.